Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 52.5-point total in six of eight games (75%) this season.

-- New York and its opponents have combined to score more than 52.5 points in two games this season.

-- The two teams combine to average 46.8 points per game, 5.7 less than the total in this contest.
+- The two teams combine to score 46.8 points per game, 5.7 less than the total in this contest.

-- The 54.7 points per game these two squads have allowed their opponents to score this season are 2.2 more than the 52.5 total in this contest.
+- This contest's over/under is 2.2 points lower than the 54.7 these two squads combine to give up per game in 2020.

 - Chiefs games this season feature an average total of 54.8 points, a number 2.3 points higher than Monday's over/under.

-- In 2020, games involving the Giants have averaged a total of 45.3 points, 7.2 fewer than this game's set over/under.
+- The 45.3 PPG average total in Giants games this season is 7.2 points fewer than this game's over/under.

 Chiefs stats and trends

-- So far this season Kansas City has two wins against the spread.
+- Kansas City has two wins against the spread in seven games this season.

 - Kansas City's games this year have gone over the total in four out of eight opportunities (50%).

-- The Chiefs put up 26.9 points per game, comparable to the 25.7 per matchup the Giants allow.

-- When Kansas City scores more than 25.7 points, it is 2-2 against the spread and 3-1 overall.
+- Kansas City is 2-2 against the spread and 3-1 overall this season when the team records more than 25.7 points.

 - The Chiefs average 49.0 more yards per game (417.7) than the Giants allow per outing (368.7).

-- When Kansas City amasses over 368.7 yards, the team is 2-5 against the spread and 3-3 overall.
+- Kansas City is 2-5 against the spread and 3-3 overall when the team piles up more than 368.7 yards.

-- This year, the Chiefs have turned the ball over 17 times, eight more than the Giants' takeaways (9).
+- The Chiefs have turned the ball over 17 times this season, eight more turnovers than the Giants have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Giants.